This is a small guide you can follow to start writing your games and perform common tasks related to the editor’s features.

 To run your game we said that you have to select the project of your game, but really you can select any file or folder of the project, or the file of the active editor can be used to know what project to run.

-Phaser Editor has a built-in HTTP server (Jetty) for static content.
+Phaser Editor has a built-in HTTP server to serve the static content of the projects.
 The first time you run a project, the server is started and serves all the static content of the workspace.
 So, in the browser is open an URL like:

 If you want to learn Phaser or go deeper in it, we recommend the following Zenva Academy courses: